 “No worries.
 See you tomorrow.”

 Athi woke up with the noises of Venusian forests.
 He had gone there, a long time ago, it seemed an eternity.
 They landed on one of the few bases the saurians had there, on a small island, not very far from the north pole.
 At the beginning he did not like it.
 Everything was very different to what he was used to.
 The sunlight was different, the air he breathed had a strange smell, sometimes even a bizarre taste.
 The rivers were different, the sky too.
-Sometimes he could not see the sky for ages, always covered with clouds.
+Sometimes he could not see the sky for ages, always covered with clouds, that were also different.
 When he was acclimated, he went out with a couple of his colleagues.
 He then had to stay on the base for a very long time due to some virus or bacteria or whatever.
 He recovered, he went out and again became ill.
 He was not the only one suffering from that recurrence of recovery and illness.
 Some adapted, some did not.
 Eventually he adapted and was able to stay there for quite a long time.
-He was doing some research on Venusian ecology, studying the strange mix of life forms, some carbon-based, some silicon-based.
+He was doing some research on Venusian ecology, studying the strange mix of life forms, some carbon-based, some silicon based.
 Their genetic codes differed so greatly that he could barely believe they had evolved on the same planet…

 The sound of his doorbell brought him back to reality.